dso6060/jdp/docs/SETUP_GUIDE.md

 #### Issue: Extension not loading
 **Solution**:
-- Make sure you selected the `public` folder, not the root folder
+- Make sure you selected the `extension` folder, not the root folder
 - Check that `manifest.json` exists and is valid JSON
 - Try refreshing the extensions page